 Marine Animal Entanglement Response

 Since 1984, the Center for Coastal Studies has freed more than 200 large whales and other marine animals from life threatening entanglements, using techniques developed by Center staff.
-The Center was originally the only organization on the east coast of the United States federally authorized, by National Marine Fisheries Service, to disentangle large, free swimming whales, such as the humpback and the critically endangered North Atlantic right whale*.
+For many years, CCS was the only organization on the east coast of the United States to be federally authorized, by National Marine Fisheries Service, to disentangle large, free swimming whales, such as the humpback and the critically endangered North Atlantic right whale*.
 Over the years CCS has also disentangled other marine animals, like dolphins and porpoises, seals and sea turtles.
 If you want to help support these endeavors, please consider becoming a member.

 The principle disentanglement technique, a modification of an old whaling practice called kegging, involves attaching large floats, or kegs, to the gear entangling the animal.
 The floats add buoyancy and drag to the animal, making it difficult for it to dive, eventually tiring it out.
 The desired result is a relatively immobile animal that is more safe to cut free.
 The kegging system is designed for easy release should the rescue attempt fail.

 Because of the endangered status of many of these animals, especially the northern right whale, where approximately 500 animals are believed to exist, the successful release of just one animal may have a profound effect on the recovery of the population as a whole.
 Over fifty-percent of known right whale mortalities have been attributed to either entanglements or ship strikes.
 While rescue techniques may help with species recovery, CCS recognizes that the best solution is a preventative one.
 CCS has consistently contributed research and knowledge to the effort of understanding and reducing the rate of entanglement of large whales.